 - Wanting to cut down or quit without success

-- Convulsions / Seizures – All stimulants can cause convulsions or seizures when consumed in large quantities.
+- Stimulants sometimes cause convulsions or seizures when consumed in large quantities.

-- Hallucinations – Lack of sleep can lead to hallucinations.
+- Lack of sleep is known to lead to hallucinations.

-Anyone experiencing withdrawal has gone past recommended use and into abuse.
+Anyone who experiences Adderall withdrawal has gone past recommended use and into abuse.
 Once the drug leaves the system an addicted body will respond with withdrawal symptoms –

 - Trouble concentrating

-There are numerous treatment centers across the country that can treat Adderall addiction with care, compassion, and clinically proven methods.
-You can look to full-scale inpatient treatment for severe addictions and outpatient treatment for mild ones.
-A professional can help you through withdrawal and moving your life forward after abuse.
+There are numerous treatment centers across the country that treat Adderall addiction with care, compassion, and clinically proven methods.
+Inpatient treatment is best for severe addictions and outpatient treatment is recommended for mild ones.
+An addiction professional will help you every step of the way, from detox and treatment to helping you rebuild your life forward after Adderall abuse.